Learn about the different types of ceramic glass and when to use them.

 The short answer is no. You should replace the glass as soon as possible.
 For a couple of reasons.
-For safety, if the crack expands and your not watching it, sparks, coals or even flames could escape and cause a fire.
-Also, the stoves are designed to be air tight, the cracked glass will cause air infiltration, pulling in air from your home making the wood burn up much faster than it should, not producing the amount of heat that it should and sucking warm air out of your home.
+For safety, if the crack expands and you are not watching it, sparks, coals, or even flames could escape and cause a fire.
+Also, the stoves are designed to be airtight, the cracked glass will cause air infiltration, pulling in air from your home making the wood burn up much faster than it should, not producing the amount of heat that it should and sucking warm air out of your home.

 But you may not have any other choice for a short period of time.
 A couple of ways to get by.
 If a chunk of glass is missing, you can have a piece of steel usually cut fairly quickly and replace the glass with that.
-If its just a crack, high temperature furnace cement will work for a limited amount of time. it is like a putty and turns hard.
+If it's just a crack, high-temperature furnace cement will work for a limited amount of time. it is like putty and turns hard.
 It will dry out and become brittle and fall off. aLike i said very temporary

 Here is the technical definition from Wikipedia, the free encyclopedia: